-The survey population consisted of the staff members/employees of the Mukwano Industries from the different departments that included Production, Procurement, Stores and Logistics.
+The survey population consisted of the staffs of Mukwano Industries from the different departments that included Production, Procurement, Stores and Logistics.

 3.3 Sample Size

 The study was conducted in Mukwano Industries the researcher used the table by Krejcie and Morgan (1970) that determined the required sample size because of the different levels of employees in Mukwano Industries.
 According to the published table no calculations are needed, when the population size is 48, therefore the sample size was 44 respondents.